deeplearning4j/deeplearning4j/word2vec.md

             }
         });

+If you want to load a text file besides the sentences provided in our example, you'd do this:

+        log.info("Load data....");
+        SentenceIterator iter = new LineSentenceIterator(new File("/Users/cvn/Desktop/file.txt"));
+        iter.setPreProcessor(new SentencePreProcessor() {
+            @Override
+            public String preProcess(String sentence) {
+                return sentence.toLowerCase();
+            }
+        });

+That is, get rid of the `ClassPathResource` and feed the absolute path of your txt file into the LineSentenceIterator.
+In bash, you can find the absolute file path by typing `pwd` in your command line.
+To that, you'll add the file name and voila.

 ### Tokenizing the Data

 Word2vec needs to be fed words rather than whole sentences, so the next step is to tokenize the data.
 To tokenize a text is to break it up into its atomic units, creating a new token each time you hit a white space, for example.